PradoGabriela/CVWebSite/README.txt

 ## Gabriela Prado Portfolio Website

-An interactive, modern portfolio web app to showcase the work and skills of Gabriela Prado—Software Developer & Game Designer.
+An interactive, modern portfolio web app to showcase my lastest projects as Software Developer & Game Designer.

 ### 🚀 Features
 - **Single-page responsive design** for seamless experience on all devices